-Intermap considers itself to be a location-based information (LBI) company, creating a wide variety of geospatial solutions from its NEXTMap database.
+Intermap is a global location-based information company, creating a wide variety of geospatial solutions and analytics from its NEXTMap database.
 The Company uses its NEXTMap 3D digital models, together with aggregated third party data, to create geospatial solutions for its customers.
-These geospatial solutions are used in a wide range of applications including GPS maps, insurance risk assessment, oil and gas, renewable energy, hydrology, environmental planning, wireless communications, transportation, outdoor advertising, and 3D visualization.
+These geospatial solutions are used in a wide range of applications including, but not limited to location based information, geographic information systems ("GIS"), engineering, utilities, global positioning systems ("GPS") maps, geospatial risk assessment, oil and gas, renewable energy, hydrology, environmental planning, wireless communications, transportation, advertising, and 3D visualization.
 The NEXTMap data is also used to improve the positional accuracy of airborne and satellite images.

-Intermap believes the value of its NEXTMap data lies in application solutions for specific vertical markets, and not solely in the data as a standalone product.
-This refocus led to a change in pricing strategy and product offerings during 2011 to make the purchase of the Company's products and services more attractive and affordable to a wider array of potential users.
-To help facilitate this, the Company expanded its web-services offerings to allow its NEXTMap products and related location-based information to be accessible via the "cloud".
-These web services offer a suite of hosted tools that gives even those unfamiliar with geographic information systems ("GIS") the ability to quickly and easily perform terrain analysis based on an area of interest such as a land development site, county or an entire state.
+The Company believes the value of its NEXTMap data lies primarily in web-based application solutions for specific vertical markets, and not solely in the data as a standalone product.
+To help grow this value base, the Company continues to expand its web-services offerings that allow its NEXTMap products and related location-based information to be accessible via the "cloud".
+These web services offer a suite of hosted tools that gives even those unfamiliar with GIS the ability to quickly and easily perform terrain analysis based on an area of interest such as a land development site, county, or an entire state.
 Subscribers to the Company's web-services can access NEXTMap information using their current web browsers and through popular desktop GIS software applications.
+The Company believes its aggressive pricing strategy makes the purchase of its products and services attractive and affordable to a wide array of potential users.

-Unlike other mapping companies, Intermap typically retains ownership of its data and licenses the use of its products and services to its customers.
-Through its NEXTMap program, Intermap is striving to become the premier worldwide provider of digital geospatial products and services for large contiguous areas.
-Intermap currently has 3D geospatial data commercially available for 17 countries in Western Europe, the contiguous United States and Hawaii, portions of Alaska, and areas in Southeast Asia.
-During the third quarter of 2012, a 30-meter product of the entire world named NEXTMap World 30 is expected to be available for sale.
+Unlike other geospatial companies, Intermap typically retains ownership of its data and licenses the use of its products and services to its customers.
+Through its NEXTMap program, Intermap is striving to become the premier worldwide provider of geospatial solutions.
+Intermap currently has 3D geospatial data commercially available for 17 countries in Western Europe, the contiguous United States and Hawaii, portions of Alaska, and significant areas in Southeast Asia.
+In June 2012, a 30-meter product of the entire world, called NEXTMap World-30, was also made available for sale (see "General History" above).

-In 2011, the Company began transitioning its NEXTMap program from primarily an internally created, IFSAR only dataset to an aggregated dataset of IFSAR-derived and third-party data collected by multiple sensor technologies, including LiDAR, photogrammetry, satellite, and other sources.
-The NEXTMap database also includes other information such as 3D city models, census data, traffic, outdoor advertising, weather related hazards, and cellular towers.
-The Company has many years of experience aggregating data derived from a number of different sensor technologies and data sources, and it is expected that it will be among the first to commercialize broad access to this combined data and information.
-The Company is disseminating the NEXTMap data to customers through a low-cost, web-based delivery mechanism, allowing for a rapid and more economical means of distributing terrain data.
-In addition, the Company is combining both its mapping services capability and NEXTMap database, together with its system integration expertise, to create 3D geospatial operating environments for its customers.
-Customers for the 3D geospatial operating environment can be as small as a county environment to as large as an entire country.
+Over the past two years, the Company has been actively transitioning its NEXTMap program from primarily an internally created IFSAR radar only dataset to an aggregated dataset of IFSAR-derived data and third-party data collected by multiple sensor technologies, including light detection and ranging ("LiDAR"), photogrammetry, satellite, and other available sources.
+The NEXTMap database also includes information such as 3D city models, census data, real-time traffic, outdoor advertising assets, weather related hazards, points of interest, and cellular towers.
+The Company has many years of experience aggregating data derived from a number of different sensor technologies and data sources, and believes it is among the first to commercialize broad access to this combined data and information.
+The Company disseminates the NEXTMap data to customers through a lowcost, web-based delivery mechanism, allowing for a rapid and economical means of distributing geospatial information.
+In addition, the Company is combining its mapping services capability and NEXTMap database, together with its software application development capability and system integration expertise, to create SDI environments for its customers.
+Customers for the SDI operating environment can be as small as a county environment, to as large as an entire country.

-Applications for Intermap's NEXTMap product and services include:
+Current applications for Intermap's NEXTMap products and services include:

-- Geographic Information Systems ("GIS")
+- GIS

-- Insurance hazard risk modeling and watershed analysis
+- Insurance hazard risk modeling and analysis

 - Satellite and aerial image rectification

 - Military

 - Aviation

 - Line-of-sight analysis

 - Base mapping

 - 3D visualization

 - Flight simulation

 - Forestry

 - Agriculture

+- Water management

+- Natural resource management

 - Surface analysis

 - Landslide hazard analysis

 - Internet visualization and mapping

 - Outdoor advertising

-- Automotive (for improved fuel efficiency, emissions reductions, and safety)